Considering St Dunstan’s College for your child? Learn everything you need to know about 11 plus entrance to the school.

 Results achieved at the school are, of course, an important factor when deciding if it is right for your child.

-2019 saw 38% students achieving a grade 8 or 9 at GCSE, with 100% of pupils achieving a grade 4 or above in 10 subjects.
-Whilst these results may not fare as better as some other south London independent schools, it is worth considering that St Dunstan’s actively seek to give opportunities to children who normally wouldn’t have access to a private education.
+2022 saw 69% students achieving a grade 7, 8 or 9 at GCSE.
+In the same year, 63% of A Levels were achieved at an A* or A. Whilst these results may not fare as better as some other south London independent schools, it is worth considering that St Dunstan’s actively seek to give opportunities to children who normally wouldn’t have access to a private education.

 Rest assured, children will be stretched academically no matter what their potential.
 What’s more, the pastoral and extra curricular focus that the school adopts will mean your child won’t feel overly pressured.
 Without the hothouse environments that other day schools can be known for, a bright yet anxious child is sure to thrive at St Dunstan’s.

-The fees per academic year at the Senior School are £18,215, due termly.
+The fees per term at the Senior School are £7,107, due termly.
 Scholarships are available, starting at 10% of fees, and bursaries covering between 10 and 100% are also available.
 You can apply for a bursary when completing your 11 plus registration forms – check the relevant box.

 Boys and girls considering applying to St Dunstan’s will most certainly benefit from visiting the campus ahead of their exam and interview.
 Being familiar with the campus and the teachers is sure to ease any nerves they may have on assessment day, and upon starting school in September they will be able to settle in much more quickly.
 Parents can also use the opportunity as a chance to meet teachers, other parents and find answers to the questions they’re sure to have.